.comment-link {margin-left:.6em;}

 Location: Fort Lauderdale, Florida, United States

-Librarian.
+Research librarian.
 Technologist.
 Lawyer.
 Bon vivant.
 Trivialist.

 Friday, October 26, 2007